After 18+ years of interviewing and working for literally 1000’s of metro Atllanta homeowners,

 blow that air into your home.
 Modern residential equipment is designed to move 400 cfm of air,

-per ton of AC, through the cabinet.
+per ton of AC, through the air handler.
 At minimum, as I am told, they should have 300 cfm per ton.

 CFM stands for “cubic feet per minute”.
 It is a measurement of airflow… the quantity of air